sarincr/Neural-Networks-using-Python/README.md

-# Neural-Networks-using-Python
+# introduction to Soft Computing-using-Python
-Neural Networks using Python Exercises
+introduction to Soft Computing using Python Exercises